 - Pay off debts.

-Make sure you read the insurer’s product disclosure statement (PDS) carefully to see what conditions are included and excluded.
+Make sure you read the insurer’s product disclosure statement carefully to see what conditions are included and excluded.